IBMDevConnect/k8s-microprofile-hol/README.md

 Install by IBM Cloud (Bluemix) CLI - Find the appropriate installer and follow the instructions [here](https://console.bluemix.net/docs/cli/index.html#downloads).

-Login to the CLI with `bx login`.
-When prompted, use the API endpoint associated with the region in which you created the cluster.
-For example, if you created a cluster on "US South", then you'll use the `api.ng.bluemix.net` endpoint.
+Login to the CLI with `bx login -a <api_endpoint>`.
+Replace `<api_endpoint>` with the API endpoint associated with the region in which you created the cluster.
+For example, if you created a cluster on "US South", then you'll use `api.ng.bluemix.net`.

 Region | API Endpoint
 --- | ---